ben-rowan/containers/nginx-proxy/README.md

   - LETSENCRYPT_EMAIL="your.email@email.com"
 ```

-Add the `nginx-proxy` network:
+### nginx-proxy Network

-Note: This only needs to be added to the application the proxy will be directly forwarding requests to.
-Your DB etc doesn't need to be able to speak to this network (unless it's being proxied...).
+> Note: This only needs to be added to the application the proxy will be directly forwarding requests too.
+Your database etc likely doesn't need to be able to speak to this network.

 ```yaml
 services: